If the data says go left, you go left

 • Many smaller targets (per demographic)

-• Start from facts
+• Start with facts

 When passion is missing